Celiali/PFERD/README.md

 pip install git+https://github.com/nghorbani/body_visualizer.git
 ```

-The codes are tested in Python3.7, Pytorch 1.8.2, Aitviewer v1.9.0 for Ubuntu 18.0.

 Installation of `psbody.smpl` and `psbody.mesh`, please check [SOMA](https://github.com/nghorbani/soma).

-## Fetch model
+## Access to the hSMAL Model
+The hSMAL model is available at this [link](https://sites.google.com/view/cv4horses/cv4horses).
-You need to download [the hSMAL model](https://sites.google.com/view/cv4horses/cv4horses) and place it under `./hSMALdata` folder.
+Download the hSMAL model and place it under `./hSMALdata` folder.

-## Fetch dataset
+## Access to the PFERD Dataset
+The dataset for PFERD is available at [https://doi.org/10.7910/DVN/2EXONE](https://doi.org/10.7910/DVN/2EXONE).
-You need to download [the PFERD dataset](https://drive.google.com/drive/folders/1OVq-4uJ79DtydNQxpo6EtZHnrWOZhd6O?usp=sharing) and follow directory structure of the data as below.
-We provide a demo folder in the shared link.
+Download the PFERD dataset, place it under `./dataset` folder and follow the directory structure of the data as below.
+We also provide a demo folder in the link.
 ```
 |--dataset
     |--DEMO